icewolfz/jiMUD/docs/mapper.md

 - `Mapper not saving` check folder permissions and ensure the data folder exist

 ## Trouble shooting

-- `Corrupted map` if you be leave your map has been corrupted the only fix is to delete it and start over either from exported data, backuped data file, from online backup.
+- `Corrupted map` if you be leave your map has been corrupted the only fix is to delete it and start over either from exported data, backed up data file, or from online backup.
 Map data file is located at:
   - `%APPDATA%\jiMUD\map.sqlite` on Windows
   - `$XDG_CONFIG_HOME/jiMUD/map.sqlite` or `~/.config/jiMUD/map.sqlite` on Linux
   - `~/Library/Application Support/jiMUD/map.sqlite` on macOS